 There are a lot of myths and urban legends about tap and bottled water.
 Here are 10 facts you probably didn’t know.

-In 2016 the U.S only recycled 28 percent of PET plastic – more than $1 billion worth of plastic – are wasted each year
+5. In 2020 the U.S only recycled 28percent of PET plastic – more than $1 billion worth of plastic – are wasted each year

 If this article convinced you, and you want to give up on water bottles, you might want to get an active carbon filter, such as TAPP 2.
 Our latest filter is efficient in removing Chlorine (often associated with poor taste and smell), Lead and other heavy metals, as well as over 80 other contaminants – all while letting the healthy mineral through.